A Great Emcee Can Make Your Meeting a Super Success

 Your meeting has many moving parts.
 It’s best to talk about the flow of your program before it starts.
 An amateur Master of Ceremonies will try to “wing it” and run your event on the fly without discussing/rehearsing each piece of your program first.

-Solution: Communicate with your MC long before your event.
+Solution: Communicate with your corporate MC long before your event.
 Provide your host with a “Run Sheet” document that breaks down every part of your meeting, including the timing for each part.
 Key: Have all of your presenters, including the MC, meet for a talk-through one hour before the program begins.